 The New England Colonial Christmas Gets a Facelift

 By the early 1800s, however, with Episcopalians and Catholics already celebrating Christmas, the holdout Protestants felt pushed to join in.
-Most, though, most still considered Christmas a pagan holiday that the Catholic Church had co-opted for its own purposes.
+Most, though, still considered Christmas a pagan holiday that the Catholic Church had co-opted for its own purposes.

 After the Civil War, the battle ended.
 New England joined the rest of the country in embracing Christmas.
 And Christmas, by the way, embraced New England values, at least to some degree.
 The over-the-top debauchery and drunkenness gave way once and for all to the quieter, conventional celebrations we know today.